 Determination of the Photoisomerization Quantum Yield

-Place the prepared sample 1 centimeter in front of the Xenon arc lamp equipped with a 436 nm bandpass filter [1-TXT].
-Start irradiation at 436-nanometer to the sample [2] and measure UV-Visible absorption spectrum with different intervals until there is no change in the spectra as switch 1 reaches PSS [3].
+Place the prepared sample 1 centimeter in front of the Xenon arc lamp equipped with a 436 nm bandpass filter, and start irradiation [1-TXT].
+Measure UV-Visible absorption spectrum with different intervals until there is no change in the spectra as switch 1 reaches PSS [2].

 Talent placing the sample cuvette in front of a Xenon arc lamp.
-TEXT: Refer to the text for sample preparation.

-Talent irradiating the sample.

-Talent recording the UV-Visible spectrum of the sample.

-Prepare a quartz cuvette with 1-centimeter optical path length containing 2 milliliters of 10 micromolar solutions of switch 1 in DMSO obtained previously [1].
-Then, seal the cuvettes with a PTFE stopper [2].
+TEXT: Sample information: A UV-vis quartz cuvette with a 10 mm optical pathlength containing a 10 μM solution of hydrazone photoswitch 1 in DMSO

+SCREEN: Plot is being generated.
+From Figure 10_436nm_1 to Figure 10_436nm_14.

+Once reaching PSS, recover the cuvette from the UV-vis spectrophotometer and irradiate the solution using a 340-nanometer bandpass filter [1].
+Measure UV-Visible absorption spectrum as described previously [2].

-Talent preparing the sample cuvette.
+Talent recovering and placing the sample cuvette in front of a Xenon arc lamp.

-Talent sealing the cuvettes with a stopper.
+SCREEN: Plot is being generated.
+From Figure 10_340nm_1 to Figure 10_340nm_16.

-Replace the 436-nanometer bandpass filter with the 340nanometer bandpass filter and measure the UV-Visible spectrum of the prepared sample cuvette [1].
-Calculate the photokinetic factor 𝐹(𝑡) using the observed absorbances during the procedure [2-TXT].
+By using the obtained UV-vis absorption spectra, calculate the values of photokinetic factor 𝐹(𝑡) using the observed absorbances at the irradiation wavelengths [1-TXT].
 Authors: How would you like JoVE’s voiceover talent to pronounce 𝐹(𝑡)?

-Talent recording the UV-Visible spectrum of the sample.

-Equation on plain background.
-TEXT: [Ft=1-10-Airr,tAirr,t]
+SCREEN: Figure 11_1

-Calculate the pseudo quantum yield 𝑄 using the photokinetic factor values [1-TXT].
-Calculate the averaged value of the pseudo quantum yield using the first ten data points [2].
-Calculate the unidirectional quantum yields for Z-to-E and E-to-Z photoisomerization [3-TXT].
+Calculate the pseudo quantum yield 𝑄 using the photokinetic factor values, and obtain the averaged values of the pseudo quantum yield using the first ten data points [1].
+Finally, calculate the unidirectional quantum yields for Z-to-E and E-to-Z photoisomerization processes [3-TXT].

-Equation on plain background.
-TEXT: [Q=2VIlt2-t1Ft1+Ft2lnAobs,t1-Aobs,∞Aobs,t2-Aobs,∞]

-SCREEN: Averaged value of the pseudo quantum yield is being calculated.

-Equation on plain background.
-TEXT: ϕZ→E=QCE∞εZirrCtot, [ ϕE→Z=QCZ∞εEirrCtot]

-Following the procedure described previously, calculate the unidirectional photoisomerization quantum yields for the prepared sample under irradiation at 340 nanometers [1].

-SCREEN: Unidirectional photoisomerization quantum yields are being calculated.
+SCREEN: Figure 12_1

+SCREEN: Figure 12_2

 Protocol Script Questions